Back to Blog

 Create a consistent scoring system to compare features objectively.

-Total scores provide a starting point for comparison, though context and strategic considerations should inform final decisions.
+Total scores provide a starting point for comparison, but context and strategic fit should inform final decisions.
+A lower-scoring feature might still be right if it unlocks a new market.

 Reading Between the Lines